CV and Biographical Information

 His curriculum vitae can be found here.

-SAMUEL BOWLES, (PhD, Economics, Harvard University) is Research Professor at the Santa Fe Institute.
-He taught economics at Harvard from 1965 to 1973 and since then at the University of Massachusetts, where he is now emeritus professor and at the University of Siena from 2002 to 2010 where he continues to occasionally teach.
+Samuel Bowles, (PhD, Economics, Harvard University, 1965) is at the Santa Fe Institute.
+He taught economics at Harvard from 1965 to 1973 and since then at the University of Massachusetts, where he is now emeritus professor, and at the University of Siena.

-Bowles’ current research also includes theoretical and empirical studies of political hierarchy and wealth inequality and their evolution over the very long run.
-His studies on cultural and genetic evolution have challenged the conventional economic assumption that people are motivated entirely by self-interest.
+His studies on cultural and genetic evolution, much of it in collaboration with the late Herbert Gintis, have challenged the conventional economic assumption that people are motivated entirely by amoral self-interest.
 Recent papers have also explored how organizations, communities and nations could be better governed in light of the fact that altruistic and ethical motives are common in most populations.
+Bowles’ is now engaged in theoretical and empirical studies of political hierarchy and wealth inequality and their evolution over the very long run.

-His scholarly papers have appeared in Science, Nature, New Scientist, American Economic Review, Theoretical Population Biology, Games and Economic Behavior, Journal of Theoretical Biology, Journal of Political Economy, Quarterly Journal of Economics, Behavioral and Brain Science, Philosophy and Public Affairs, Journal of Public Economics, Theoretical Primatology, Proceedings of the National Academy of Sciences (USA), Harvard Business Review, Journal of Economic Literature, Journal of Economic Perspectives, Current Anthropology, and the Economic Journal.
+His scholarly papers have appeared in Science, Nature, New Scientist, American Economic Review, Theoretical Population Biology, Games and Economic Behavior, Journal of Theoretical Biology, Econometrica, Antiquity, Journal of Political Economy, Quarterly Journal of Economics, Behavioral and Brain Science, Philosophy and Public Affairs, Harvard Business Review and Current Anthropology.

 Arestis, P., and M. Sawyer, Eds.
 Samuel Bowles.
 In A Biographical Dictionary of Dissenting Economists, pp. 54- 59.
 Edward Elgar Publishing, 1992.